jonesnil/GridWorld/README.txt

 Welcome to the Sheep (Rabbit) AI simulation, Gridworld!

+UPDATES:

+2/23/2020
+In the new A* update, you can click left to see not only the path the sheep chooses to go to the tile you click, but also grey tiles outlining every tile A* considered while making the path.

+You can also right click a tile to see the same thing but calculated with Dijkstra, so you can compare how efficient the algorithms are and how many tiles each has to consider.

+2/17/2020

 In the new Dijkstra update, you can watch one sheep wander normally, or you can click a tile to watch him follow a calculated path to where you clicked.